protocolguild/documentation/docs/06-resources.md

 *What happens when enough signers get compromised?*
 - This would damage the trust donating entities put into the members, as well as any future efforts to restart something similar.

-*What are the tax implications of participation?*
-- We are not tax lawyers, each participant should seek experts for their jurisdiction.

 *What use cases can you anticipate wanting in the future that 0xSplits can’t facilitate today?*
 - Lending markets built into the vesting stream